QBDev0ps/DevOps-Cloud-projects/Project10.md

 #### <br>Step 4: Update the Website’s Configuration to Connect to the Database<br/>

-This step requires us to update the website’s configuration file **`/var/www/html/functions.php`** to connect to the database.
+**i.** This step requires us to update the website’s configuration file **`/var/www/html/functions.php`** to connect to the database.
 We do this by running the following command:

 **`$ sudo vi /var/www/html/functions.php`**